nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 * Role: Developer
 * Responsibilities:
-  1. Code quality: Looks after code quality, ensures adherence to coding standards, etc
+  1. Code Quality Assurance (QA) Analyst [Code quality]: Looks after code quality, ensures adherence to coding standards, etc.
-  2. Integration: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole
+  2. Integration: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.
-  3. In charge of Model component
+  3. Model package gatekeeper: In charge of merging any commits related to Model package on main repo

 ### Lim Boon Kee